Last Updated on

 Two days in Brussels

 Belgium’s capital is great for a taste of Belgium’s blend of cultures.
 People in Brussels tend to speak both French and Flemish, so you’ll see a mix of both styles of architecture in Brussels.
+You can click for my weekend guide to Brussels.

 Beyond architecture, Brussels is one of the best destinations to visit in Europe as the Belgians have truly perfected the art of chocolate making.
 I went on a chocolate tour in Brussels and it was truly an elevating experience.
 The beer (the next day) is great.